Aurel Kolnai: Life

 During the 1930s, the encroachment of the Nazi Party in Austria remained a major concern.
 In 1938, Kolnai published his critique of National Socialism titled The War Against the West.
 The Nazi threat compelled Kolnai to leave Austria in 1937, where he was then a citizen, and depart for France where he married Elisabeth Gemes in 1940, also a Catholic convert.
 The Vichy threat prevented the newly-wed Kolnai from remaining in France, and after a brief stay in England, Kolnai and his wife moved to Quebec where he accepted a teaching position at the University of Laval.
 Frustrated by what he saw as the oppressive parochial Catholicism and the rigid neo-Thomism, Kolnai left Quebec in 1955 and returned to England on a Nuffield Foundation Travel Grant.
 Though he had quite an extensive list of publications in five different languages, Kolnai had little luck finding a permanent professorship in Britain, and fraught with financial worries, his health began to rapidly decline.
 Due largely to the influence of Harry Acton, Bernard Williams, and David Wiggins, Kolnai was able to secure a part-time "Visiting Lectureship" at Bedford College at London University.
 In England at this time, Kolnai became very influenced by the English common-sense philosophy of G.E.
 Moore and other British intuitionists such as H.A.
 Prichard, E.F.
 Carritt, and W.D.
 Ross.
 In 1961, he received a one-year research fellowship at Birmingham.
 In 1968, he accepted a visiting professor position at Marquette University in Wisconsin which he maintained until 1973 when he died of a heart attack.
 Kolnai's wife Elisabeth worked on compiling, translating, and publishing his work until her death in 1982.

 Philosophical writings and major themes

-Kolnai is an eclectic, well-read thinker in the fields of philosophy, economics, and politics.
+Kolnai was an eclectic, well-read thinker in the fields of philosophy, economics, and politics.
 His major philosophical influences were the phenomenological school of Husserl and British analytic philosophy.
 A major theme in his writings is the effort to recover the givenness of reality and the sovereignty of the object in order to develop a common-sense approach to philosophy.
 Kolnai drew on the philosophical realism of Thomas Aquinas and believed that Aquinas could provide a valuable contribution to the recovery of broad dialectical objectivism, but he was opposed to the rigidity of 20th century neo-Thomistic orthodoxy and the dogmatic claims of Thomistic ideology.
 Kolnai's objectivism rests on four claims: